Beeliar

 Beeliar performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is high in the region, with 30.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 8.7% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education